flashbots/sync-proxy/README.md

 Flashbots proxy to allow redundant execution client (EL) state sync post merge.

 * Runs a proxy server that proxies requests from a beacon node (BN) to multiple other execution clients
-* Proxies requests from BN to other proxies to achieve redundancy with requests from multiple BNs
 * Can drive EL sync from multiple BNs for redundancy

 ## Getting Started